dy/subscript/plan.md

 * [ ] ?
 Separate subscript setup from core eval/parse?
   + Some languages have precedence other than JS.
 Subscript forces JS precedence with no way to redefine it.
   + That would compactify justin, although with some duplication.
 Or maybe not, if we build from subscript.
+  - that leaves parse unworkable and meaningless.
+Minimal level thing maybe?
 * [ ] ideas snippets
   * [ ] !keyed arrays? [a:1, b:2, c:3]
   * [ ] parser examples as chunks